 The Chasing Pack

 Samsung is not the only one investing in the idea of foldable smartphones.
 As we previously reported, Apple too has filed a patent for a foldable iPhone design.
 Other manufacturers like Nokia, LG, OPPO, Microsoft are all also developing their own designs.
 Current technological limitations mean that we probably won’t be seeing completely foldable smartphones in the near future.
 More likely, these devices will have a rigid spine holding all the components that can’t be flexed, while the rest of the device is flexible.
 Another possible implementation could be foldability along a set boundary allowing for “flip phone” like designs.
 We also previously reported on the possibility of a Samsung manufactured a foldable smartphone that unfurls into a tablet form factor.

 There is a lot riding on the idea of a foldable smartphone.
 In the smartphone industry, it is often the company which packs the most innovation in its devices that tastes the most success.
 A report by Strategy Analytics claims that foldable smartphones could capture as much as 12% of the flexible display market in 2022!
 This would indicate that the market for foldable devices is a lucrative one, and companies will want to take advantage of this fact.

 - Recent reports indicate we won’t be seeing commercially available foldable smartphones until 2019.

 - Certain business and technological limitations are currently responsible for the delay in the launch of foldable smartphones.

 - Major industry leaders such as Nokia, OPPO, Microsoft, LG, Samsung and Apple are all working on their own foldable mobile designs.

-- We can expect rapid adoption of foldable smartphones, with a 20% market share in South Korea in 2019.
+- We can expect rapid adoption of foldable smartphones, with a significant 20% share of the flexible display market by 2019.